zembutsu/docs.docker.jp/engine/userguide/containers/dockerimages.rst

 .. code-block:: bash

    $ docker images --digests | head
-   REPOSITORY                         TAG                 DIGEST                                                                     IMAGE ID            CREATED             VIRTUAL SIZE ouruser/sinatra                    latest              sha256:cbbf2f9a99b47fc460d422812b6a5adff7dfee951d8fa2e4a98caa0382cfbdbf    5db5f8471261        11 hours ago        446.7 MB
+   REPOSITORY                         TAG                 DIGEST                                                                     IMAGE ID            CREATED             SIZE ouruser/sinatra                    latest              sha256:cbbf2f9a99b47fc460d422812b6a5adff7dfee951d8fa2e4a98caa0382cfbdbf    5db5f8471261        11 hours ago        446.7 MB

 ..
 When pushing or pulling to a 2.0 registry, the push or pull command output includes the image digest.
 You can pull using a digest value.